Core i7-9700K vs Xeon D-2799

 So, is Xeon D-2799 better than Core i7-9700K?

-Not in a simple one-size-fits-all way.
-Xeon D-2799 makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon D-2799 makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon D-2799 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon D-2799 is the stronger fit.
 You are getting 134.7% better PassMark, backed by 20 cores and 40 threads.
-It also carries the larger cache pool with 150% larger total L3 cache (30 MB vs 12 MB).
+It also has the larger cache pool with 150% larger total L3 cache (30 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon D-2799 is the smarter buy by a wide margin for a fresh build.
-Xeon D-2799 is at an unclear MSRP at unclear MSRP versus $385 MSRP, and it gives you 134.7% better PassMark.
-Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2018 platform.
-Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA1151.
+Xeon D-2799 is still the much better call for a fresh build.
+Xeon D-2799 comes in at an unclear MSRP at unclear MSRP versus $385 MSRP, and it still gives you 134.7% better PassMark.
+Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2018 platform.
+Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA1151.

 Which one is more future-proof for 2026 and beyond?